cesport/streamlit-example/README.md

-# Welcome to the draft for the ADL US T&T dashboard! ✈️
+# Welcome to the ADL US T&T beta dashboard! ✈️

 ## Data processing
 Because of the size of the data, it is not recommended to upload the complete BTS dataset on the virtual machine.
 Data processing is performed in a separate Python notebook.
 I personally used Google Colab to run it on the Cloud but you can use Jupyter or whatever you prefer. 💅